Kelli Ward

 She challenged incumbent Senator John McCain in the Republican primary for the United States Senate in 2016.
 Resigning from the state senate to focus on the race, Ward was defeated 51% to 39%.
 She ran in the 2018 Republican primary election for the U.S. Senate, initially against Jeff Flake, and then against Martha McSally, after Flake's decision not to seek re-election.
 Ward was defeated by McSally in the Republican primary.

 She became chair of the Arizona Republican Party in 2019.
 After the 2020 United States presidential election, in which incumbent President Donald Trump lost in 25 states, including Arizona, she filed lawsuits seeking to nullify the state's election results.
-She provided no evidence of wrongdoing in the election and by December 9, federal and state judges had dismissed all challenges against President-elect Joe Biden's victory in Arizona.
+When she did this, she provided no evidence of wrongdoing in the election and by December 9, federal and state judges had dismissed all of her challenges against President-elect Joe Biden's victory in Arizona.

-Under her leadership, the Arizona Republican Party lost their US Senate seat, the governor's seat, the office of the Secretary of State, and the office of the Arizona Attorney General.
+Ward was indicted by a grand jury in April 2024 as an alleged fake elector that falsely certified Donald Trump as the winner of the presidential election in Arizona.